-No additional right-of-way is required to complete the Pike Road Improvements project.
+No additional right-of-way is required to complete the Pike Road Improvement project.

 The presentation delivered at the public meetings is available for viewing.
 It is best viewed on a desktop computer, laptop or tablet.
 Please allow time for the presentation to fully load--which may vary depending on your connection speed--and then use the left and right arrow keys to move through the presentation.
 View the public presentation >

-Construction is expected to begin in late summer 2019.
-Two weeks prior to the start of work, roadside message boards will be placed on Pike Road to provide notice.
-The anticipated project duration is four to five months.
+Construction is expected to begin in March 2020 and is expected to last seven months.
+Prior to the start of work, roadside message boards will be placed on Pike Road to provide the exact dates construction is expected to begin.

-Due to the narrow pavement width of Pike Road, construction will require temporary lane closures while we work to widen Pike Road.
+Due to the narrow pavement width of Pike Road, construction will require temporary lane closures while work takes place to widen Pike Road.
 Construction will be phased to limit impacts as much as practical, but impacts should be expected and alternate routes may be necessary.

 Project Manager Alden Jenkins